kaledunlap/CYBV-473/README.md

+# CYBV-473 Violent Python Final Project
-This was my final project for CYBV-473 Violent Python course, taken in my Fall 2024 semester at the University of Arizona (Online).
+This is my final project for CYBV-473 Violent Python course, taken in my Fall 2024 semester at the University of Arizona (Online).
 I earned an A in this course and achieved a perfect score of 100% on this project.
 This course mainly focused on advanced practical applications of Python programming to support both offensive and defensive cybersecurity operations. <br>
 <br>
 My three biggest takeaways from this course were the following: <br>